codesect/guides/git/git-essentials.md

 ## Create a Pull Request

-Once you pushed the changes, it's possible to make a pull request to the original repository by visiting the repo's GitHub page and clicking on the green `Compare and pull request` button:
+Once you pushed your working branch, you need to make a pull request against `master`. by visiting the repo's GitHub page and clicking on the green `Compare and pull request` button:

 <p align="center">
   <img src="images/git-pull-request.gif?raw=true" alt="" />
 </p>

+Time to celebrate 🎉 You did it!
+Now, you need to wait for one of your teammates to review your code and merge your pull request.

+Happy coding! 💪